Invarion/invarion-docs/docs/rapidpath/exporting-plans/creating-georeferenced-images-in-rapidpath.md

 sidebar_position: 2

 ---
-# Creating Georeferenced images in RapidPath
+# Creating Georeferenced Images in RapidPath

 Any Print Region or image placed or imported on a RapidPath plan that has a basemap can be exported as a georeferenced image.